Help us improve your experience.

 The scope of a parameter can be local or global.
 Local parameters must be declared at the beginning of a block, and their scope is limited to the block in which they are declared.
 A parameter whose value is set by Junos OS at script initialization must be defined as a global parameter.
 Global parameter declarations are placed just after the style sheet declarations.
 A script can assign a default value to the global parameter, which is used in the event that Junos OS does not give a value to the parameter.

 In a template, you declare parameters either in a parameter list or by using the param statement in the template block.
-Optionally, declare default values for each template parameter.
-If a template is invoked without the parameter, the default expression is evaluated, and the results are assigned to the parameter.
+Optionally, you can declare default values for each template parameter.
+If a template is invoked without the parameter, the parameter uses the default value.
 If you do not define a default value in the template, the parameter defaults to an empty string.

 The following named template print-host-name declares the parameter message and defines a default value: